I am an academic economist specializing in industrial organization.

 My work leverages theory, empirics and modern computation to better understand the equilibrium implications of policies and proposals involving information revelation, risk sharing and commitment.
 My projects span a number of policy settings, including public procurement, pharmaceutical pricing and auto-insurance.

 I am a postdoctoral fellow at the Stanford Institute for Economic Policy Research (SIEPR) for 2019-2020 and will be joining the Economics group at the Stanford GSB as an assistant professor starting in the summer of 2020.

 Job Market Paper

 with Valentin Bolotnyy

-The U.S. government spends about $165B per year on highways and bridges, or about 1% of GDP.
-Much of it is spent through "scaling" procurement auctions, in which private construction firms submit unit price bids for each piece of material required to complete a project.
-The winner is determined by the lowest total cost—given government estimates of the amount of each material needed—but, critically, they are paid based on the realized quantities used.
+Most U.S. government spending on highways and bridges is done through “scaling” procurement auctions, in which private construction firms submit unit price bids for each piece of material required to complete a project.

-To assess this effect empirically, we develop a structural model of scaling auctions with risk averse bidders.
-Using data on bridge maintenance projects undertaken by the Massachusetts Department of Transportation (MassDOT), we present evidence that bidding behavior is consistent with optimal skewing under risk aversion.
-We then estimate bidders' risk aversion, the risk in each auction, and the distribution of bidders’ private costs.
-Finally, we simulate equilibrium item-level bids under counterfactual settings to estimate the fraction of MassDOT spending that is due to risk and evaluate alternative mechanisms under consideration by MassDOT.
-We find that scaling auctions provide substantial savings to MassDOT relative to lump sum auctions and suggest several policies that might improve on the status quo.
+We estimate bidders’ risk aversion, the risk in each auction, and the distribution of bidders’ private costs.
+Simulating equilibrium item-level bids under counterfactual settings, we estimate the fraction of project spending that is due to risk and evaluate auction mechanisms under consideration by policymakers.
+We find that scaling auctions provide substantial savings relative to lump sum auctions and show how our framework can be used to evaluate alternative auction designs.

 The United States spends twice as much per person on pharmaceuticals as European countries, in large part because prices are higher in the US.
 This has led policymakers in the US to consider legislation for price controls.
 This paper assesses the effects of a hypothetical US reference pricing policy that would cap prices in US markets by those offered in Canada.